youtube/cobalt/cobalt/site/docs/reference/starboard/modules/configuration.md

 SB_PREFERRED_RGBA_BYTE_ORDER_*.
 If your platform uses GLES, you should set this to SB_PREFERRED_RGBA_BYTE_ORDER_RGBA.

-### SB_HAS_GLES2 ###

-Specifies whether this platform has a performant OpenGL ES 2 implementation, which allows client applications to use GL rendering paths.
-Derived from the gyp variable `gl_type` gl_type which indicates what kind of GL implementation is available.

 ### SB_HAS_GRAPHICS ###

 Specifies whether this platform has any kind of supported graphics system.